SyncfusionExamples/How-to-filter-the-tree-node-based-on-the-node-ID-in-winforms-treeviewadv/README.md

-# How to filter the tree node based on the node ID in winforms treeviewadv?
+# How to filter the tree node based on the node ID in WinForms treeviewadv?

 ## Filter the node based on NodeID

-In the [TreeViewAdv](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Tools.TreeViewAdv.html), [TreeNodeAdv](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Tools.TreeNodeAdv.html) can be filtered based on its value by performing the iteration process.
+In the [WinForms TreeViewAdv](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Tools.TreeViewAdv.html), [TreeNodeAdv](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Tools.TreeNodeAdv.html) can be filtered based on its value by performing the iteration process.
 The following code example demonstrates the same.

 **C# Code snippet:**